M4: Multi-generator, Multi-domain, and Multi-lingual Black-Box Machine-Generated Text Detection: Experiments and Results

-\paragraph{LR-GLTR} Akin to the trend of cross-domain evaluation, training and testing within the same generator always show the best accuracy and F1 score.
-Performance drops significantly when training and test data are generated from different language models, because of different distributions between the outputs of different generators, while there is an exception appearing between ChatGPT and Cohere.
-In both arXiv and the following Wikipedia, training on Cohere, and accuracy in Cohere and ChatGPT are comparable, and similar high accuracy occurs when training on ChatGPT and testing on Cohere.
-This somewhat suggests that ChatGPT and Cohere share some patterns in terms of GLTR.
+\textbf{The highest accuracy is for the same generator.} Akin to the trend of cross-domain evaluation, training and testing using the same generator always yields the best accuracy for both \arxiv and \wikipedia across the five detectors.
+Even for NELA, and detection over generations by BLOOMz, the accuracy mostly remains over 90.0.
+Performance drops substantially when the training and the test data are generated from different LLMs because of different distributions between the outputs of different generators.

-\paragraph{Stylistic} \tabref{tab:arxiv} shows that when the detector is trained on ChatGPT, precision across all generators are 1.0.
-This means that the model does not make false positive predictions.
-These results contradict the established trend that training and testing within the same generator always show the best performance of the model.

-\paragraph{NELA} Majority scores of the detector using NELA features are around and lower than 0.5.
-This indicate they are not suitable to be used detecting arXiv text, which is not surprising because the NELA features are specifically designed for news articles.
-While the performance when training and testing within the same generator still remains remarkable, with accuracy being around 0.9.